chinchalinchin/being-and-death/docs/source/01_being.md

 TODO

 Matters are complicated with the introduction of time, for now a thing no longer simply _is_, but contains a multitude of ways of coming to be: _is_, _was_, _will be_, _has been_.
 With this terminology, it becomes clear Being intrinsically contains a dimension of time and space, so that Being is said to be with respect to time and with respect to space.

+TODO

+The first philosophical analysis of Being of which we are aware comes down to us through the Greek tradition. **Aristotle**, in particular, living more than two thousand years ago, synthesized the works of all that preceded into a single train of though.
+Despite the age of his works, they have remained throughout history a source of considerable study, in particular his contributions to the so-called _primary_ philosophy, what would be called today _ontology_, the study of Being itself.
+The essence of his contributions to untangling of the puzzle of Being are chiefly found in _Physics_ and _Metaphysics_.

+The essential problem is this: A being is on one hand a substance, a material, matter.
+On the other hand, it is a multiplicity of _things_.
+A thing is at once a substance and a representative of something beyond the subtance.
+For instance, wood is a substance that assumes the form of a table or a chair.
+In either case, a different thing _becomes_ from the same underlying substance, yet the form of the substance differentiates the _things_ in their thinghood.

+The substance signifies through its form its inclusion in a _category_ of Being.
+This wood _is_ a table; the substance _is_ a thing.
+But in this, there is, as **Aristotle** was wont to say a puzzle (_aporia_); for a substance can _be_ many things; the table _is_ brown; the table _is_ three feet high; the table _is_ where meals happen.
+In each of these _beings_, there is an element of _coincidence_, where the particular thing, the table, need not have these _attributes_.
+Because of this, there is a _category_ demarcating a space of attributes, of the complete enumeration of possibilities of a given substantial form, encompassing the _being_ of a table, in all its multivariate ways.
+Being is, in Aristotelian physics, the becoming of Form through Substance.

+In this division between Substance and Form, there is a trap that is perhaps impossible to avoid, for it perplexed a millenia of philsophers until the time of **Heidegger**.
+With the Aristotelian dyad of Substance and Form, we have the beginnings of the so-called mind-body dualism, which was properly synthesized as a framework by **Descartes**, that posits two modes of Being, mapping roughly one-to-one with substance and form, the _res extensa_ and the _res cogitans_, the Being of the physical and the Being of the mental.

+It is this system of thought that mathematizes the physical as pure extension and duration.
+All things are ordered pairs of attributes and the universe is determined via the changing relationships of its parts.
+In other words, the _res extensa_, the Being of substance, is a volume of space changing with respect to time.

+The _res cogitans_ is separate from this substance, in the way that we mean it _is_ _about_ the substance.
+In other words, the Being of the mental, because it _is not_ substance, is _insubstantial_.
+In this way, we cannot properly say a table _is_ a table at all, for a table is a mental construct on top of the physical Being of matter, so we must rather say, in a "scientific way", its physical counterpart is all that is, and all other designations are purely subjective.
+The thing which we call a table is in reality reduced to natural forces operating on the world-substance; it is a mathematical equilibrium, or atleast temporarily so.

+There is an element of truth in this interpretation.
+How could there not be?
+It is this insight into the nature of Being that led to great revolutions of mathematics and science seen in the eighteenth and nineteenth century.
+Yet, we must admit, with respect to our phenomenal experience, this description is somehow lacking.
+With this interpretation, the table is a table because the Being of the mental designates it so, not because it _is_ a table.
+If we recall a table need not be constructed by human hand to be a table, for a tree stump or any elevated surface would serve the function just as well, the puzzle becomes clearer.

+We here recall the immortal words of the Bard, "A rose by any other name would smell just as sweet."

+TODO

 There is yet another way a thing is said to be and that is through the linguistic form of _am_.
 The notion of _am_ is no general one to be affixed to an indefinite object, for this Being symbolizes a different type of Being altogether: the first person singular present tense.
 If language is a set of tools by which we represent ideas, _am_ is an orthogonality to the representative dimensions defined by the other forms of _to be_, in that it is a form that by necessity requires a conscious subject, a prior not previously required in the semantics of Being.